RebelToolbox/RebelDocumentation/tutorials/3d/environment_and_post_processing.rst

 ^^^^^^^^^^

 The Background section contains settings on how to fill the background (parts of the screen where objects were not drawn).
-In Godot 3.0, the background not only serves the purpose of displaying an image or color, it can also change how objects are affected by ambient and reflected light.
+In Rebel Engine, the background not only serves the purpose of displaying an image or color, it can also change how objects are affected by ambient and reflected light.